fauna-labs/awesome-fauna/README.md

 ### Other or no framework
 * [https://github.com/zeusdeux/jwt-example](https://github.com/zeusdeux/jwt-example) - Playing with user registration, login/logout, auth, etc using JWTs, serverless functions & faunadb as the data store.
+* [BigCommerce channels starter app](https://github.com/bigcommerce/channels-app) - A reference implementation by BigCommerce for Channel, Sites, and Routes APIs and BigDesign React Components based on FaunaDB.

 ## Tools